About the Jane Grigson Trust Award

 Rules of entry

-The winner of the Jane Grigson Trust Award 2017 Award is:
+The winner of the Jane Grigson Trust Award 2017 was:

 Vicky Hayward: The New Art of Cookery: A Spanish Friar’s Kitchen Notebook

 Drawing on her deep knowledge of Spanish culture, Vicky Hayward gives a modern retelling of an eighteenth-century classic cookbook, including fresh, simple and surprisingly easy to make recipes.